tuxology/tracevizlab/labs/203-custom-userspace-instrumentation-in-c/README.md

 ### Task 1: Understand The MPI Application To Trace

 For this lab, we'll instrument an MPI application, taken from the [MPI tutorial](https://mpitutorial.com/) examples.
 We'll instrument the `ring` application, in which one mpi worker sends a value to the next and so on until the value comes back to the first worker.
 The subset of files used for this lab, original and instrumented, are in the [code](code/) directory of this lab.
-To compile and run it, you'll need the `openmpi` development package (in Ubuntu, `sudo apt-get install mpi-default-dev`).
+To compile and run it, you'll need the `openmpi` development package (in Ubuntu, `sudo apt install mpi-default-dev`).
 A trace of the application is also available in the trace archive that comes with this tutorial.

 ```bash
 $ git clone https://github.com/wesleykendall/mpitutorial.git